-- 11.1 Rebecca Cheetham Nursery and Children's Centre is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area. - 11.2 When children join Rebecca Cheetham Nursery and Children's Centre, parents and carers will be informed that we have a safeguarding policy.
-A copy will be provided to parents on request and is available on our website.
-Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to Children's Services. - 11.3 We are committed to working with parents positively, openly and honestly.
+- 11.1 Rebecca Cheetham is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area. - 11.2 When children join Rebecca Cheetham, parents and carers will be informed that the school has a safeguarding policy.
+A copy will be provided to parents on request and is available on each school's website.
+Parents and carers will be informed of school's legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to Children's Services. - 11.3 We are committed to working with parents positively, openly and honestly.
 We ensure that all parents are treated with respect, dignity and courtesy.
-We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to safeguard a child from harm. - 11.4 We will seek to work together with parents to support any worries or concerns we may have about their child unless to do so may place a child at increased risk of harm. - 11.5 In order to keep children safe and provide appropriate care for them, Rebecca Cheetham Nursery and Children's Centre requires parents/carers to provide accurate and up to date information regarding: - Full names and contact details of all adults with whom the child normally lives. - Full names and contact details of all persons with parental responsibility (if different from above) and contact details of a significant adult (a minimum of 2 contacts per child). - Emergency contact details (if different from above). - Full details of any other adult authorised by the parent to collect the child (if different from the above).
+We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to safeguard a child from harm. - 11.4 We will seek to work together with parents to support any worries or concerns we may have about their child unless to do so may place a child at increased risk of harm. - 11.5 In order to keep children safe and provide appropriate care for them, Rebecca Cheetham require parents/carers to provide accurate and up to date information regarding: - Full names and contact details of all adults with whom the child normally lives. - Full names and contact details of all persons with parental responsibility (if different from above) and contact details of a significant adult (a minimum of 2 contacts per child). - Emergency contact details (if different from above). - Full details of any other adult authorised by the parent to collect the child (if different from the above).

-Rebecca Cheetham Nursery and Children's Centre will retain this information on file.
+Rebecca Cheetham will retain this information on file.
 Information about children will only be shared with adults who have parental responsibility for that child or with those for whom an individual with parental responsibility has given permission and we have been supplied with the adult's full details in writing.